Classes are FREE — for now

 Coming Up · Next Class

-Bring your laptop if you have one — working on your own device makes it hands-on.
-No laptop needed to attend.
+Bring your laptop if you have one — you'll be able to try it live.
+No laptop needed to attend and follow along.

 ✓ Free to attend ✓ No experience needed ✓ Bring your laptop